Top eCommerce Influencers to Follow

 Currently, she is the Head of Demand Generation at Ometria.
 You want to follow Hannah to learn about using content to generate demand.
 Her insights will inspire you!

 25. Charlie McBroom

-On his Twitter account, he shares his own success and failure in entrepreneurship and posts tips related to eCommerce on Amazon and eBay.
+Using Twitter, Charlie shares his own success and failure in entrepreneurship.
+He also posts tips related to eCommerce on Amazon and eBay.

 These people should be in your daily Twitter and blog feeds.
-Read them, learn from them and implement their wisdom and strategies in your eCommerce business.
+Read and learn from them.
+Then implement their wisdom and strategies in your eCommerce business.

 This isn’t an exhaustive list.
 There’s bound to be talent in your own country.
 Look for them, too.